Unstoppable (2010 film): Production

+Development

 Unstoppable suffered various production challenges before filming could commence, including casting, schedule, location, and budgetary concerns.

 In August 2004, Mark Bomback was hired by 20th Century Fox to write the screenplay Runaway Train.
 Robert Schwentke signed on to direct Runaway Train in August 2005, with plans to begin shooting in early 2006.
 In June 2007, Martin Campbell was in negotiations to replace Schwentke as director of the film, now titled Unstoppable.
 Campbell was attached until March 2009, when Tony Scott came on board as director.
 In April, both Denzel Washington and Chris Pine were attached to the project.

 The original budget had been trimmed from $107 million to $100 million, but Fox wanted to reduce it to the low $90 million range, asking Scott to cut his salary from $9 million to $6 million and wanting Washington to shave $4 million off his $20 million fee.
 Washington declined and, although attached since April, formally withdrew from the project in July, citing lost patience with the film's lack of a start date.
 Fox made a modified offer as enticement, and he returned to the project two weeks later.

+Filming

 Production was headquartered in Pittsburgh, Pennsylvania, where the fictional "Allegheny and West Virginia Railroad" depicted in the movie is headquartered.
 Filming took place in a broad area around there including the Ohio cities of Martins Ferry, Bellaire, Mingo Junction, Steubenville, and Brewster, and in the Pennsylvania cities of Pittsburgh, Emporium, Milesburg, Tyrone, Julian, Unionville, Port Matilda, Bradford, Monaca, Eldred, Mill Hall, Turtlepoint, Port Allegany, and Carnegie, and also in Portville, New York and Olean, New York.
-The film is the most expensive ever to be shot in Western Pennsylvania.
+The film was the most expensive ever shot in Western Pennsylvania until The Dark Knight Rises.

 The Western New York and Pennsylvania Railroad's Buffalo Line was used for two months during daylight, while the railroad ran its regular freight service at night.
 The real-life bridge and elevated curve in the climactic scene is the B & O Railroad Viaduct between Bellaire, Ohio and Benwood, West Virginia.

 A two-day filming session took place at the Hooters restaurant in Wilkins Township, a Pittsburgh suburb, featuring 10 Hooters Girls from across the United States.
 Other interior scenes were shot at 31st Street Studios (then the Mogul Media Studios) on 31st Street in Pittsburgh.
 Principal photography began on August 31, 2009, for a release on November 12, 2010.

 Filming was delayed for one day when part of the train accidentally derailed on November 21, 2009.